Nikolai Kovalenko: Playing career

-Kovalenko and Torpedo mutually agreed to terminate the final season of his contract in order to sign a two-year, entry-level contract with Colorado Avalanche on July 26, 2023.
+Kovalenko and Torpedo mutually agreed to terminate the final season of his contract to sign a two-year, entry-level contract with the Colorado Avalanche on July 26, 2023.
 In condition for the release of his KHL contract, Kovalenko was returned on loan by the Avalanche to continue his tenure with Torpedo through the 2023–24 season.

 On April 28, 2024, Kovalenko made his NHL debut with the Colorado Avalanche in a 5–1 win over the Winnipeg Jets in game four of the first round of the 2024 Stanley Cup playoffs.

 Entering his first full season in North America in the 2024–25 season, Kovalenko made the opening night roster to remain with the Avalanche.
 Following 28 appearances, in posting four goals and eight points, Kovalenko coincidently mirrored his father's brief tenure with the Avalanche as he was traded alongside fellow Russian Alexandar Georgiev, a 2025 conditional fifth-round pick and a second-round pick in the 2026 NHL entry draft, to the San Jose Sharks in exchange for Mackenzie Blackwood, Givani Smith and a fifth-round pick in the 2027 NHL entry draft on December 9, 2024.

 Making his debut with the Sharks on 10 December 2024 against the Carolina Hurricanes, Kovalenko was initially slotted in a top line role and responded by recording a career high 3 points, during a 4-3 victory over the St. Louis Blues in just his second appearance for San Jose on 12 December 2024.
 Having increased his offensive output with the Sharks, Kovalenko's role decreased as he was sidelined through injury.
-Kovalenko completed the regular season posting 12 points in 29 games, before reports of discontent between the Sharks and Kovalenko were made public.
+Kovalenko completed the regular season, posting 12 points in 29 games, before reports of discontent between the Sharks and Kovalenko were made public.
 As a result, Kovalenko was not tendered a qualifying offer by the Sharks and was released as a free agent.

 On 3 July 2025, Kovalenko's KHL rights were traded by Torpedo Nizhny Novgorod to perennial contending club, CSKA Moscow, in exchange for Egor Sokolov.
 Opting to return to the KHL after just one season in North America, Kovalenko agreed to terms with CKSA in signing a two-year contract on 12 July 2025.